Stecathw/Blog_RestAPI/readme.md

 Configured setting and media folder.
 For now models doesnt have any relationship with each other.

+#### 08/02/2022
+Added fields to flight track and updating my scripts to scrap data

 ### TO BE MADE

 Writting missing tests.

+Find solution to return category name and not an int to front end.
+Adding many relations ships and relations within each models.